Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Affine and nonaffine displacements

 The specific equilibrium coordinates $\V r_1^{\rm eq}, \V r_2^{\rm eq}, \ldots, \V r_N^{\rm eq}$ depend on the cooling process of the melts forming the amorphous material.
 Therefore, the components of the force-constants matrix $\hat{Φ}$ depend on the particular system under consideration and can vary in a broad range~\cite{Alexander-amorphous-solids-their-1998}.

-As a result, under an external uniform stress, not only macroscopic (affine) deformations occur, but also local (non-affine) atomic displacements that depend on the degree of disorder.
-In this light, it is natural to represent the atomic displacement field as a sum of affine and non-affine components~\cite{DiDonna-nonaffine-correlations-random-2005}:
+As a result, under an external uniform stress, not only macroscopic (affine) deformations occur, but also local (nonaffine) atomic displacements that depend on the degree of disorder.
+In this light, it is natural to represent the atomic displacement field as a sum of affine and nonaffine components~\cite{DiDonna-nonaffine-correlations-random-2005}:

 where the affine displacements are linearly defined by the macroscopic uniform strain tensor $\T{ε}$ as follows: